akashkaveti/deployment-startegy/README.md

 ### Make Kubernetes cluster ready for application deployment

 * Install AWS Load balancer controller.
-This manages Load balancer that is required for external access for the microservices.
+This manages Load balancers that are required for external access for the microservices.

 * Install cert manager, which is a kubernetes add-on to automate the management and issuance of TLS certificates from various issuing sources.
 It runs within your Kubernetes cluster and will ensure that certificates are valid and, attempt to renew certificates at an appropriate time before these expire.